23xvx/Termux-Proot-Custom-Installer/README.md

 03/06/2023 Adding option for already downloaded files.<br>
 07/06/2023 Remove option (Error occurred).<br>
 24/07/2023 Binding ***cap_last_cap*** in custom proot startup scipt.
+21/12/2-23 Huge improvement on wget-proot.sh , making it more flexible and easy to configure.